History of Abu Dhabi in Timeline

 Abu Dhabi

 Abu Dhabi is the capital city of the United Arab Emirates and the Emirate of Abu Dhabi.
-It's the UAE's second-most populous city, located on a T-shaped island extending into the Persian Gulf.
-It serves as the seat of the Abu Dhabi Central Capital District.
+It is the UAE's second-most populous city, after Dubai.
+Situated on a T-shaped island extending into the Persian Gulf, it serves as the seat of the Abu Dhabi Central Capital District.

 1905: Birth of Abdulla bin Sulayem

-In 1905, Abdulla bin Sulayem, an important poet from the UAE who made headway in Classical Arabic poetry, was born.
+In 1905, Abdulla bin Sulayem, an important poet from the UAE, was born.
+He made headway in Classical Arabic poetry as opposed to the Nabati poetry of the 17th century.

-On January 5, 1936, Petroleum Development Trucial Coast Ltd (PDTC), an associate company of the Iraq Petroleum Company, entered into a concession agreement with the ruler, Sheikh Shakhbut bin Sultan Al Nahyan, to explore for oil.
+On January 5, 1936, Petroleum Development Trucial Coast Ltd (PDTC) entered into a concession agreement with Sheikh Shakhbut bin Sultan Al Nahyan to explore for oil.

 January 1939: Seventy-Five-Year Concession Signed

-In January 1939, a seventy-five-year concession was signed related to oil exploration.
+In January 1939, a seventy-five-year oil concession was signed following the initial agreement.

-Following their withdrawal from India in 1947, the British maintained their influence in Abu Dhabi as interest in the oil potential of the Persian Gulf grew.
+In 1947, following their withdrawal from India, the British maintained their influence in Abu Dhabi due to growing interest in the oil potential of the Persian Gulf.

 1953: D'Arcy Exploration Company Obtains Offshore Concession

-In 1953, D'Arcy Exploration Company, the exploration arm of BP, obtained an offshore concession which was then transferred to Abu Dhabi Marine Areas (ADMA).
+In 1953, D'Arcy Exploration Company, the exploration arm of BP, obtained an offshore oil concession, which was then transferred to Abu Dhabi Marine Areas (ADMA), a joint venture between BP and Compagnie Française des Pétroles.

 1954: Death of Mubarak Al Oqaili